-- We recommend supporting the Cornell University Agricultural Health and Safety program to complement FARMEDIC and the New York Center for Agricultural Medicine and Health at Bassett Health Care.
+- 1. We recommend supporting the Cornell University Agricultural Health and Safety program to complement FARMEDIC and the New York Center for Agricultural Medicine and Health at Bassett Health Care.
 Information resulting from research at these locations should be distributed widely. - 2.
 We support efforts to recruit and retain quality medical professionals in rural areas, such as the Rural Medical Education Program. - 3.
 We support the New York State Rural Health and Safety Council. - 4.
 We oppose a compulsory state health insurance program. - 5.
-We support an active effort to control and eradicate Lyme disease. - We recommend full funding for the agriculture state health nurse full-time positions because they are available resources for farm safety and health. - We support changing the Community Rating Law to require health insurers to continue coverage on self-employed/older citizens on health insurance. - We recommend that when setting income-based premiums, health insurance companies should not count depreciation as a component of gross income. - We recommend that all levels of government support local and rural hospitals to provide healthcare and emergency services to our agricultural families. - 10.
+We support an active effort to control and eradicate Lyme disease. - 6.
+We recommend full funding for the agriculture state health nurse fulltime positions because they are available resources for farm safety and health. - 7.
+We support changing the Community Rating Law to require health insurers to continue coverage on self-employed/older citizens on health insurance. - 8.
+We recommend that when setting income-based premiums, health insurance companies should not count depreciation as a component of gross income. - 9.
+We recommend that all levels of government support local and rural hospitals to provide healthcare and emergency services to our agricul-tural families. - 10.
 We support an effort to lower the health insurance costs to our members, such as Association Health Plans that would allow small business owners to band together across state lines to purchase health insurance as part of a large group (such as Farm Bureau), thus ensuring greater bargaining power, lower administrative costs, and freedom from costly state insurance mandates. - 11.
 We support continued state funding of the Child Health Plus program and recommend that the application process be simplified. - 12.
 We oppose efforts to establish a minimum income standard for eligibility for sole proprietor health insurance. - 13.
 We support that there should be minimal government intervention in the decisions of individuals and their health care provider(s). - 14.
 We support the network of Community Health Care Centers, which provide a safety net for our rural communities. - 15.
-We support an effort to lower the health insurance costs to our members, with: - Non-discriminatory health insurance rates for self-employed business owners; and - Lower prescription drug coverage cost, affecting overall insurance rates. - 16.
+We support an effort to lower the health insurance costs to our members with: - a.
+Non-discriminatory health insurance rates for self-employed business owners; and - b.
+Lower prescription drug coverage cost, affecting overall insurance rates. - 16.
 We oppose the closing of any Veterans Administration hospitals. - 17.
 We support the removal of the state surcharge on hospital charges. - 18.
 We support allowing doctors to treat patients with specialized therapies for Lyme disease without facing disciplinary action by the New York State Board of Professional Medical Conduct.

-- 19. We support New York restructuring the optional components of its Medicaid Program so that its costs are comparable to other states and so that the local share of the Medicaid program does not place a disproportionate burden on rural counties, farmers and forest owners. - We support mandating that health insurance companies cover tickborne illnesses and treatments. - We support state funding to develop a Lyme disease vaccine and improved Lyme tests. - 22.
-We support research and education related to tick-borne diseases.
+- 19. We support New York restructuring the optional components of its Medicaid Program so that its costs are comparable to other states and so that the local share of the Medicaid program does not place a disproportionate burden on rural counties, farmers and forest owners. - 20.
+We support mandating that health insurance companies cover tickborne illnesses and treatments. - 21.
+We support state funding to develop a Lyme disease vaccine and improved Lyme tests. - 22.
+We support research and education related to tick-borne diseases. - 23.
+We support passage of the New York State Community Midwifery legislation which would provide licensure for the community-based, nationally-certified Certified Professional Midwife, to provide increased access to safe out-of-hospital maternity care in all communities across New York State.